LiangPPP/DP/README.md

 # Shared Diabetes Prediction Research Data

 In this case, we have two roles, which are a data owner and multiple data analysts.
 The data owner (e.g., NIH) is in possession of a sensitive dataset (e.g., diabetes dataset).
 The analysts are all interested in the diabetes dataset.
 Unfortunately, the sensitive dataset cannot be released directly due to privacy concerns.
 Thus, a common goal shared by the data owner and data analysts is to have a surrogate dataset such that the diabetes dataset will not be leaked but the analysts can still derive some statistics or build up machine learning models.
-As differential privacy is a de facto standard for data privacy, the surrogate dataset would be recommended to satisfy differential privacy.

-Synthesizing a dataset from the sensitive dataset (e.g., through generative models like GANs) and then releasing it has been a common belief that the data privacy will be retained.
-Unfortunately, such a privacy has been proven unsatisfiable theoretically and practically.
-The technical challenges include the lack of privacy definition, the difficulty in handling the inherent high-dimensionality of the data, and the mixed data type in real-world datasets.

-Here, we introduce differential privacy (DP), a technique of PETs, to the data synthesis.
-In particular, we will construct a differentially private synthetic dataset (i.e., the synthetic dataset with the differential privacy guarantee) as a surrogate for the data release.
-The differentially private synthetic dataset naturally relies on a formal privacy definition.
-The second and third challenges can then be handled by the particular design of differentially private data synthesis.

 ## Dataset